noodlewerk/NWPusher/README.md

 Now, when you run the application, the 64 character push string will be logged to the console.

 ### Push from OS X
-With the SSL certificate and private key in the keychain and the device token on the pasteboard, you're (finally) ready to send some push notifications.
-Let's start by sending a notification using the Pusher OS X app.
+With the SSL certificate and private key in the keychain and the device token on the pasteboard, you're ready to send some push notifications.
+Let's start by sending a notification using the *Pusher app for Mac OS X*.
 Open the Pusher Xcode project and run the PusherMac target:

 <img src="Docs/osx.png" alt="Pusher OS X" width="591"/>

 The combo box at the top lists the available SSL certificates in the keychain.
 Select the certificate you want to use and paste the device token of the device you're pushing to.
 The text field below shows the JSON formatted payload text that you're sending.
 Read more about this format in the Apple documentation under *Apple Push Notification Service*.

 Now before you press *Push*, make sure the application you're *sending to* is in the *background*, e.g. by pressing the home button.
 This way you're sure the app is not going to interfere with the message, yet.
-Press push, wait a few seconds, and see.
+Press push, wait a few seconds, and see the notification coming in.

-If things are not working as expected, send me a message on GitHub or post an issue.
+If things are not working as expected, then take a look at the *Troubleshooting* section below.

 ### Push from iOS
 The ultimate experience is of course pushing from an iPhone to an iPhone, directly.
 This can be done with the Pusher iOS app.
 Before you run the PusherTouch target, make sure to include the *certificate, private key, and device token* inside the app.
 Take the PKCS12 file that you exported earlier and include it in the PusherTouch bundle.
 Then go to `NWAppDelegate.m` in the `Touch` folder and configure `pkcs12FileName`, `pkcs12Password`, and `deviceToken`.
 Now run the PusherTouch target: